Last Updated on

 - profile (with the number attribute)

-- privacy (with url attribute to provide a different privacy url)
+- privacy (with optional url attribute to provide a different privacy url)

 The submission button is added automatically.

-To style the form you can use the extra CSS field available in the subscription configuration panel.
-You can read more in this page.
-If you need to add an extra class to the form, you can use the class attribute.
+You can use the extra CSS field available in the configuration panel to personalize your form.
+If you need to add an extra class to the form, you can use the class attribute: